FAQs

 Price

-We are always very competitive when it comes to price, however, prices do vary so this could be a factor when you choose your stove.
+We are always very competitive when it comes to price.
+However, prices do vary between stoves, so this could be a factor when choosing which stove is best for you.

 Fuel type